Bruce Jenner interview in two-hour ABC TV special on April 24

 NEW YORK Olympic gold medalist and reality TV star Bruce Jenner is expected to address reports that he is transgender in a special edition of ABC's "20/20" magazine news show that will aired on April 24, ABC said on Monday.

-The Walt Disney Co -owned network said "Bruce Jenner The Interview," a two-hour program with Diane Sawyer, would be far-ranging and exclusive but gave no further details.
+The Walt Disney Co -owned network said "Bruce Jenner The Interview," a two-hour programme with Diane Sawyer, would be far-ranging and exclusive but gave no further details.

 According to media reports, the 65-year-old former track and field star has told his family that he is transgender.